UK crime agency investigates Brexit campaigner Banks over loans

 The Commission said it suspected criminal offences had been committed and that Banks was not the true source of 8 million pounds ($10 million) in loans to the Brexit campaign groups.

-Announcing the inquiry, the National Crime Agency (NCA) - which usually focuses on tackling serious and organised crime - said its involvement was due to offences other than breaking electoral law.
+Announcing the inquiry, the National Crime Agency (NCA) - which usually focuses on tackling serious and organized crime - said its involvement was due to offences other than breaking electoral law.

 Banks, who was pictured with Donald Trump and leading Brexiteer Nigel Farage outside a gilded elevator soon after Trump’s 2016 U.S. presidential election victory, said he welcomed the inquiry.